J. Craig Wright: Work on substance abuse and recovery

 Chief Justice Thomas J. Moyer later praised Wright not only as “an extraordinary jurist” but also as a pioneer in integrating recovery into the justice system, noting that his efforts helped destigmatize treatment for addiction among both professionals and defendants.

 Public service and reform

 Wright was a leading advocate for addressing substance abuse and impairment in the legal profession.
 He chaired and served on committees including the Ohio Recovery Council, the American Bar Association's Committee on Death Penalty Issues, and Ohio's Committee on Impaired Lawyers.

 Personal life

 Wright married Jane LaFollette, who connected him by marriage to both the Hatfield and LaFollette families.

 Wright's sister, Patricia Wright Klitgaard, was married to Thomas Klitgaard, a businessman and philanthropist.

-Wright and Jane LaFollette had two daughters, Marjorie Jane and Alice Ann, and several grandchildren.
-Among them is Alexandra Cary, an interior designer and founder of First Impressions, recognized in Architectural Digest for her globally inspired, eclectic interiors.
+Wright and Jane LaFollette had two daughters, Marjorie Jane and Alice Ann, and three grandchildren.

 Death and legacy

 Wright died on February 3, 2010, in Palm Springs, California, and was buried in Forest Lawn Cemetery, Columbus, Ohio.
 Chief Justice Thomas J. Moyer described him as “an extraordinary jurist,” highlighting both his legal intellect and his pioneering work on addiction recovery within the legal profession.